 If you haven't already installed WSL, you can do that by running wsl --install (in either Command Prompt or PowerShell) and restarting your computer.
-Then open a WSL terminal and run the following commands to install Python, the Python-Tk interface, Blender, and OpenSCAD:
+Then open a WSL terminal and run the following commands to install Python and the Python-Tk interface:

 '''

 sudo apt-get update

-sudo apt-get install python3 python3-tk blender openscad
+sudo apt-get install python3 python3-tk

 '''

-Next, activate the virtual environment in which you want to install Scenic.
+Activate the virtual environment in which you want to install Scenic.
 To create and activate a new virtual environment called venv, you can run the following commands: